his4000/his4000.github.io/_drafts/2019-01-21-EIE: Efficient Inference Engine on Compressed Deep Neural Network.md

 In the *Sparse Matrix*, there are 3 kinds of values: Virtual Weight, Relative Row Index, Column Pointer.
 Virtual weight is real-weight value which is quantized to 4-bits.
 By **weight sharing** in *Deep Compression*, the parameters can be quantized to 5 or 4 bits without accuracy loss.

 Relative row index is the relative location of virtual weight value in vector that each PE has.
 For example, the green values are in *PE0*. the first relative row index of *PE0* is 0 because there is no zero value before *w0,0*.
 And the next relative row index is 1 because there is a zero value between *w0,0* and *w8,0*.
 Let's see 4th relative row index.
 If the column is changed, relative row index is initialized.
 So, the 4th relative row index is 1 because there is only one zero before *w4,1* in second column.
+Relative row index value is also 4 bits.
+So, if there are more than 15 zeros, relative row index vector has 0 padding.
+For example, there is a vector of values [0, 0, 1, 2, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 3].
+In this case, virtual weight vector is [1, 2, 0, 3] which includes 0 padding, and relative row index vector is [2, 0, 15, 2].

 Column Pointer means relative location of the cluster group by column.
 For example, the second value of column index is 3 because there are 3 values which *PE0* has in the first column.
 And the third value is 4 because there is only 1 value in the second column.